BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 The `create_html.py` script generates the HTML report based on various generated results from either the pipeline or the annotation tool.
 All the images that are needed for the generated HTML report are stored in the [source/images](../scripts/create_html.py#L13) directory.
 The main function, [`html_main`](../scripts/create_html.py#L299), starts the process by calling the [`load_config`](../scripts/create_html.py#L16) function, which reads the `config.yaml` file and stores the settings in the global `CONFIG` variable.

 Next, it ensures that necessary directories are moved using [`move_dir`](../scripts/create_html.py#L42).
-This function moves the files into designated place, ensuring that all data is properly organized and easy accessible.
+This function moves the files into its designated place, ensuring that all data is properly organized and easy accessible.

 The script then parses several types of data required for the HTML report.
 It begins with quality control (QC) seqkit data, parsed by the [`parse_qc_files`](../scripts/create_html.py#L54) function, which collects information from various QC files and organizes it into a dictionary.
 It then handles QUAST data through the [`parse_quast_data`](../scripts/create_html.py#L81) function, which processes QUAST results, moves related files (such as PDFs), and extracts basic statistics from the QUAST files.
-If needed the report is transposed, using the [`parse_transposed_report`](../scripts/create_html.py#L115) function.
+If needed, the report is transposed, using the [`parse_transposed_report`](../scripts/create_html.py#L115) function.

 TCR or IG region files, are parsed by the [`parse_region_files`](../scripts/create_html.py#129) function, which extracts information from FASTA files, including sequence lengths and metadata, and organizes the parsed data into a list.